alanvalejo/opm/README.md

 * Non-commercial use only
 * Can modify source-code and distribute modifications (derivative works)
 * Giving credit to the author by citing the papers [1,2]
-* License will expire in 2018, July
+* License will expire in 2018, July, and will be renewed.

 **References**